openstack/openstack-manuals/doc/doc-contrib-guide/source/project-guides.rst

 Within each top-level directory, project teams are free to organize their content however seems most appropriate to them.

-This is the proposed layout for phase 1 (pike):
+This is the layout implemented in Pike and later:

 * ``doc/source/``